DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 |Create social networking accounts (Product)|
 |Home Page Feature (Front end)(Back end)|

 The main thing to understand about Kanban is that it is not based on the pre-estimated "sprints" designed to deliver a complete mini-release one finds when using Scrum.
 Rather it is a continuous flow process.
-Core jobs of work seeking a particular outcome are implemented one at a time, and their associated issues pass through various states (represented by columns) in the process.
+Core jobs of work seeking a particular outcome are implemented one at a time in cross-collaboration, and their associated cards pass through various states (represented by columns) in the process.
 At the start all issues are placed in the New column (state).
-Then a few are prioritized and are placed in the limited backlog "To Do" column, which is a limited column.
+Then these are prioritized and a number of them are placed in the limited backlog "To Do" column.

 ![Figure 1-2.
 Kanban Board for initial prototype](images/c1_02.jpg)

-When team members work on an issue, it is placed in the "In Progress" or "Doing" column.
+Then, when team members work on a job, it is placed in the "In Progress" or "Doing" column.
 This column is also limited in the number of issues it can contain.
-The reason for this is the key to why Kanban is different: it champions focus and prohibits people working on too many things at the same time.
-This is called a Work in Progress (WIP) limit, and it replaces the constraint of the sprint cycle length found in Scrum.
+The reason for these constraints is key to why Kanban is different: it champions focus and prohibits people working on too many things at the same time.
+This is called a Work in Progress (WIP) limit, and it replaces the constraint of the sprint cycle length and time frame restrictions found in Scrum.
 In this way, Kanban frees us from waterfall-like mini-release "estimates".
-So while there are no sprints, only a continuous flow of jobs of work being delivered for value testing, the key constraint for each state is to be found in the WIP limit, seen in parenthesis in the To Do and In Progress column titles.
-The actual number is calculated and optimized by taking into account team size and velocity, and is adjusted for maximum productivity without overloading the team as the project matures.
+So while there are no sprints, only a continuous flow of jobs of work being delivered for outcome value testing, the WIP limit, seen in parenthesis in the To Do and In Progress column titles, seeks to optimize productivity without overload.
+The actual number is calculated by taking into account team size and velocity, and is adjusted for maximum productivity without overloading the team as the project matures.
+We limit the To Do column and the Doing column to 4 (number of separate disciplines being worked on with semi-paired programming).

 Another benefit is that since the focus is on jobs of work and not abstract mini-releases, it is much easier to foster multi-discipline cross-collaboration.

-Lets take a look at the individual (tasks, wot?)

-vision -> cut to the core in kick-off meeting provisioning of team dev environments

-First of all, everything is pushed into the New column.
-Then ...

-We limit the To Do column and the Doing column to 3 (number of separate disciplines being worked on with semi-paired programming).

-There were a couple of heated discussions.

-## frameworks to be used

-## provisioning for dev environments

-## deployment
+## Summary

-## other tasks needed to plan for the kick-off
+In this chapter we've gotten a glimpse of what it's like for a team to dive into a new project using DurableDrupal Lean.
+We've seen how the Kanban Board can be used to get started by planning a prototype on the basis of an initial MVP vision.
+In the next chapter we'll get a detailed close-up of each job of work deemed essential for the realization of that prototype.